ANU-Rocketry/control-panel/README.md

     * If you have in-built wifi on your Pi, you'll just need a keyboard, mouse and monitor to set it up
 1. Connect the LabJacks via USB to the Pi
 1. `cd ~/LJSoftware/src`
-1. Run `ip route get 8.8.8.8 | awk '{print $(NF-2); exit}'` to get the Raspberry Pi's local IP address
-1. Edit `server.py` to change the IP address at the end to be the local IP of the Pi (if you're using Ubiquity as above this is already done)
 1. Run `python server.py` to start the backend server (on port 8888 if you're interested)

 How to start the front-end on your laptop